 Photographic series and exhibition at Chamber Presents 2017 Archival pigment prints

-Working with a formal, deadpan aesthetic, the images elevate the banal — a tipped-over bin, a shuttered storefront, a painted wall — revealing the quiet poetry of civic neglect.
-The title, borrowed from ubiquitous pavement stencils, hints at the conditional access to these spaces: you’re welcome, but only if you’re consuming.
+Working with a formal, deadpan aesthetic, the images elevate the banal revealing the quiet poetry of civic neglect.
+The title, borrowed from ubiquitous car parks, hints at the conditional access to these spaces: you’re welcome, but only if you’re consuming.

 At once tender and disenchanted, the series documents a drifting, in-between world — one built for display but slowly falling out of frame.